pcaston/OpenPeerPower.github.io/source/_integrations/notify.markdown

 | `target`               |      yes | Some platforms allow specifying a recipient that will receive the notification.
 See your platform page if it is supported.
 | `data`                 |      yes | On platforms who have extended functionality.
 See your platform page if it is supported.

 The notify integration supports specifying [templates](/topics/templating/) with `data_template`.
-This will allow you to use the current state of Home Assistant in your notifications.
+This will allow you to use the current state of Open Peer Power in your notifications.

 In an [action](/getting-started/automation-action/) of your [automation setup](/getting-started/automation/) it could look like this with a customized subject.